Torch What Doesn’t Serve You

 You were travelling, but you were unaware of your present moments because you were off in deep thought about various things.

-No matter what your life has been like, no matter how much pain and suffering you have been through, no matter what- go today to get your twigs together to throw one heck of a Phoenix bonfire.
+No matter what your life has been like, no matter how much pain and suffering you have been through, go today to get your twigs together to throw one heck of a Phoenix bonfire.

 Now it is time to torch the pile.
 This is a sacred moment.
-This is between you and God.
+This is between you and your higher power.
 Just before doing so, close your eyes and take a deep breath.
-Invoke God, Jesus, Spirit, and your angels to come close.
+Invoke God, Jesus, Great Spirit, all that is holy, and your angels to come close.